src-d/okrs/README.md

 - [ ] Increase followers on Twitter / Facebook /  Linkedin ...
 - [ ] Provide an alternate method to Slack for communication: forum?

-### Create a weekly newsletter for announcements, events, curated content, etc.
+### Create a weekly newsletter for announcements, events, curated content and more

 - [ ] Create the newsletter
 - [ ] Curate content and send newsletter weekly
 - [ ] Reach 100 subscribers
+- [ ] Map and measure the conversion funnel
+- [ ] Deliver actionable metrics dashboard

 ### Increase social engagement with MLonCode